How to Make a Hobbled Roman Shade

-To make this hobbled Roman shade we relied on the help of the Roman Shade Fabrication Pro App that was designed by Sailrite® founder Jim Grant.
-This app calculates how much fabric you’ll need for your shade based on your window dimensions and the repeat of your chosen fabric’s pattern.
-The app also calculates all your dimensions like the width and height of each pleat so you know exactly how to assemble the shade.
+To make this hobbled Roman shade we relied on the help of Sailrite® Fabric Calculator that was designed by Sailrite founder Jim Grant.
+This calculator figures out how much fabric you’ll need for your shade based on your window dimensions and the repeat of your chosen fabric’s pattern.
+The calculator also calculates all your dimensions like the width and height of each pleat so you know exactly how to assemble the shade.

 The assembly process for the hobbled Roman Shade is similar to a regular Roman Shade, the loops on the back are just spaced in such a way as to create the hobbles.
 In this video you’ll see how to use the Sure-Shade Encased Lift Cord Shroud Tape, which can be used on traditional Roman Shades, too.
 This tape helps prevent the formation of hazardous loops that can cause injury to children.

 In this video you’ll learn how to add a lining to your shade, mark the segments, add the lift cords, and finish and install the shade.